This post was originally published in May 2011, and has been updated.

 Banana powder: If you want the potassium of bananas without the bulk of adding them whole, try using banana powder instead.
 It’s made from dried bananas finely milled, and its potassium can act like a natural energy drink after a tough workout.
 Mum’s Original makes one that you can also mix with water for a quick pick-me-up.

-Nut and seed butters: A dollop of a natural butter from a healthy nut or seed can give you a bit of healthy fat in your smoothie, which is important as a little bit of fat helps with the absorption of fat-soluble vitamins like A and E. Manitoba Harvest makes a butter that contains just hemp seeds and hemp oil, and Nuts To You nut butters are made without additives or additional sugars.
+Nut and seed butters: A dollop of a natural butter from a healthy nut or seed can give you a bit of healthy fat in your smoothie, which is important as a little bit of fat helps with the absorption of fat-soluble vitamins like A and E. Nuts To You nut butters are also made without additives or additional sugars, or you can make your own hemp butter by blending hemp hearts, hemp oil and butter in a food processor.

-Flax: Flax seeds need to be ground in order for us to take advantage of their healthy omega-3 fats, and ground flax are perfect for mixing in with other smoothie ingredients.
+Flax: Flax seeds need to be ground in order for us to take advantage of their healthy omega-3 fats, and ground flax seeds are perfect for mixing in with other smoothie ingredients.
 The small brown or golden-coloured seeds also offer protein and fibre.
-If you like your morning shakes to be really smooth, you can go with a flax powder — Mum’s Original has flax in both whole and powdered forms.
+If you like your morning shakes to be really smooth, you can go with a flax powder.

 Coconut: The coconut fruit has a lot to offer us.
-Adding coconut water (the liquid inside young green coconuts) to your smoothie in place of other liquids provides you with fat-free hydration and electrolytes.
-Blue Monkey sells coconut in a powdered form that makes it easy to make your own water on the go.
+Adding coconut water (the liquid inside young green coconuts) to your smoothie in place of other liquids provides you with nearly fat-free hydration and electrolytes.
+Blue Monkey sells coconut in a powdered form that makes it easy to make your own water on the go, though it has added sugar.
 You can buy coconut-based milks that work well in smoothies, and a bit of coconut oil can provide energy and healthy fats for nutrient absorption.

 Protein powder: There’s a constantly growing array of protein powders available on the market and including one in your smoothie will make it more filling.
 Vega makes a variety of powders that are vegan and free of common allergens like soy.
 Their Vega Energizing Smoothie is a great way to have a morning drink if you don’t have time to blend something up.
 Manitoba Harvest makes several hemp-based protein powders, both flavoured and unflavoured, that also have omega-3 fats.